 Previous rentcharges can now be redeemed by making a one off payment under the Act.
 Any rentcharges that are still in existence after 2037 will be dispensed with completely.

 Is it necessary during the course of the conveyancing process to have a meeting at the offices of the solicitor to sign the mortgage deed?
 If so, I will instruct a firm who offer conveyancing in Low Moor so that I can pop in to their offices when needed.

 Whereas this was necessary 15 years ago, most banks no longer require their conveyancing panel lawyer to witness the borrowers signature.
 You will still be obliged to provide ID documents and there are still manifest benefits to instructing a locally based solicitor, in your situation a conveyancing solicitor in Low Moor.

-Yesterday I discovered that there is a flying freehold issue on a property I put an offer in a fortnight ago in what was supposed to be a simple, chain free conveyancing.
+I've recently found out that there is a flying freehold element on a property I have offered on last month in what was supposed to be a quick, no chain conveyancing.
 Low Moor is where the house is located.
-Can you offer any advice?
+Is there any advice you can impart?

-Flying freeholds in Low Moor are not the norm but are more likely to exist in relation to terraced houses.
-Even where you use a solicitor outside Low Moor you must be sure that your lawyer goes through the deeds diligently.
-Your mortgage company may require your conveyancing solicitor to take out an indemnity policy.
+Flying freeholds in Low Moor are rare but are more likely to exist in relation to terraced houses.
+Even where you use a solicitor outside Low Moor you must be sure that your lawyer goes through the deeds very carefully.
+Your bank may require your conveyancing solicitor to take out an indemnity policy.
 Some of the more diligent conveyancing solicitors in Low Moor may determine that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold premises.
+You should also check with your insurance broker as to whether they will insure a flying freehold property.